dylanleigh/PseudoRandomRhythmSection/readme.rst

 chord change.
 Chords that are more cadentially significant are more likely to have a longer duration.

-The bass part is just a simple walking bassline with little variation.
+The bass part is just a basic walking bassline up and down the chord notes.
 The piano plays the current chord using a random inversion (weighted in favour of the root inversion) and random note length and rests (weighted to rest more on the beat to syncopate off the bassline).
 There is also a special function for each instrument to do a random closing riff at the end of the song; this is just a random rhythm that is increasingly likely to hold the note for longer.

 TODO
 ====

+- Choose piano chord inversions to fit smoothly with ones before/after
-- Swing Beat set automatically without having to add it in musescore (also, make piano dynamic piano)
+- Swing Beat set automatically without having to add it in musescore (not sure how we can do this with music21)
 - Make duration more likely to be odd if we are already off-beat to even it up
 - Drum kit (start with hihat at least)